16 Treatment effect models

-In this chapter we consider an experiment testing for the effect of a high-fat diet on mouse physiology.
-Mice were selected and divided at random into two groups, one group receiving a high-fat diet, considered the treatment and the other group left as control and receiving the usual chow diet.
+In this chapter, we consider an experiment designed to test for the effects of a high-fat diet on mouse physiology.
+Mice were randomly selected and divided into two groups: one group receiving a high-fat diet, considered the treatment, while the other group served as the control and received the usual chow diet.
 The data is included in the dslabs package:

 A boxplot shows that the high fat diet mice are, on average, heavier.

-But, given that we divided the mice at random, is it possible the observed difference is simply due to chance?
-Here, we can compute the sample average and standard deviation of each group and perform statistical inference on the difference of these means, similar to what we did for election forecasting in Chapters Chapter 9 and Chapter 10.
+However, given that we divided the mice randomly, is it possible that the observed difference is simply due to chance?
+Here, we can compute the sample average and standard deviation of each group and perform statistical inference on the difference of these means, similar to our approach for election forecasting in Chapter 9 and Chapter 11.

 The sample averages for the two groups, high-fat and chow diets, are different:

-But this is a random sample of mice and the assignment to the diet group is also random.
+However, this is a random sample of mice, and the assignment to the diet group is also done randomly.
 So is this difference due to chance?
-We will use hypothesis testing, first described in Chapter Chapter 9, to answer this question.
+We will use hypothesis testing, first described in Chapter 9, to answer this question.

 \[ t = \frac{\bar{X}_1 - \bar{X}_0}{\sqrt{\frac{s_1^2}{N_1} + \frac{s_0^2}{N_0}}} \]

-follows a standard normal distribution when the null hypothesis is true, which implies we can easily compute the probability of observing a value as large as the one we did:
+follows a standard normal distribution when the null hypothesis is true.
+This implies that we can easily compute the probability of observing a value as large as the one we obtained:

 Here \(t\) is well over 3, so we don’t really need to compute the p-value 1-pnorm(t_stat)